ioos/gsoc/contributor-guidance.md

 ### Submitting your application

 Submit your completed application to the Google Summer of Code website directly, following all of the guidelines.
-This is the only way an applications will be accepted for GSoC.
+This is the only way an application will be accepted for GSoC.

 ### AI Policies